-The aim of Oxford Tutorial College is to ensure that every student with special educational needs or disabilities is supported holistically during their time here and fully included in College life wherever possible.
+The aim of Oxford Tutorial College is to ensure that when the College can meet the needs of a student and thus offer a place, every student with special educational needs or disabilities studying with us is supported holistically during their time here and fully included in College life wherever possible.

-The Special Educational Needs and Disability Coordinator (SENDCo) and the Welfare team offer support to students with a variety of barriers to learning, so that every student has the opportunity to make progress and reach their potential.
+The Special Educational Needs and Disability Coordinator (SENDCo) provides direct support and co-ordinates support for students with a variety of barriers to learning, so that every student has the opportunity to make progress and reach their potential.

-The SENDCo works closely with teachers and students so that appropriate strategies and adjustments are put into place to support the student’s needs.
+The SENDCo works closely with a student’s Senior Tutor, tutors and the student so that appropriate strategies and adjustments are put into place to support the student’s needs.
 Students who need additional support meet with the SENDCo on a regular basis to review progress: this means the student has an active role in determining the provision needed.

-If you have a learning difficulty or disability, we encourage you to describe your needs on our registration form so that we can start organising your support straight away.
-This will not affect your application in any way.
+If you have a learning difficulty or disability, we ask that you fully describe your needs on our application form so that we can start assessing how we might meet your needs.

 For further information on the support offered for students with special educational needs or disabilities, and for information relating to access arrangements for examinations, you can: